Breaking Down Mum Rage: ADHD and Autism Insights

 CBT — useful, with one caveat

 Standard cognitive behavioural therapy assumes the person can identify and label their emotional state before responding to it.
-For women with ADHD and alexithymia, this assumption breaks down.
-The work of reframing thought patterns only becomes available once there is enough interoceptive awareness to notice what is happening before the spike.
+For ADHD and autistic women with alexithymia, this assumption breaks down.
 CBT works best after some interoceptive foundation has been built, or when adapted specifically for alexithymic presentation.
-Ask any therapist before starting work whether they have experience adapting their approach for ADHD or autistic clients.
+Ask any therapist before starting work whether they have experience adapting their approach for neurodivergent or alexithymic clients.Trauma-informed support

-For women where mum rage is entangled with birth trauma, which the research suggests is significantly more common in women with ADHD and autism, the anger is partly a trauma response, not purely a dysregulation response.
+For women where maternal rage is entangled with birth trauma, which the research suggests is significantly more common in women with ADHD and autism, the anger is partly a trauma response, not purely a dysregulation response.
 Trauma-informed and somatic approaches are needed alongside any skills-based work.

 Perinatal-specific support

 The 2024 systematic review on the neurodivergent perinatal experience was clear: generic perinatal support is documented as inadequate for women with ADHD and autism.
 What is needed is constructive, practical support that is specifically perinatal and specifically neuro-affirming.
-That is what I offer through Perinatal Counselling
+That is what I offer through Perinatal Counselling.

 Frequently Asked Questions